 The ideal when designing a product is to get the design right the first time, eliminating the need to make changes.
 However, changes due to wrong decisions and changes in customer requirements are unavoidable.
-If an undesired design decision has been made, the product data has to be changed in a controlled fashion using change management approach.
+If employees have made an undesired design decision, they need to manage product data in a controlled fashion using change management approach.

-Either of the 2 would be considered an engineering change;
+In fact, employees can consider either of the 2 an engineering change;

 - Alterations made in the functional, maintenance, performance, or physical characteristics of a product or a system

 - Alterations made to a bill of materials by

 - Adding or deleting an item

 As markets accelerate, so does the pace of change.
 New technologies and evolving customer demands increase the pressure on engineering to make component adjustments to accommodate changes.
 They also need to maintain or improve efficiencies and profitability.